UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: Collabration document HackMD

     - Use the HackMD page for the workshop with your questions.
-    - Depending on how many helpers we'll see how fast there are answers.
+    - Depending on how many helpers there are we'll see how fast there are answers.
-        - Some answers may come after workshop.
+        - Some answers may come after the workshop.

-    - Type in left frame
+    - Type in the left frame
         - "-" means new bullet and <tab> indents the level.
-        - don't focus too much on the formattiong if you are new to "Markdown" language!
+        - don't focus too much on the formatting if you are new to "Markdown" language!
     - **Have a try with the Icebreaker question**

 .. admonition:: **Your expectations?**

     - find best practices for using Python at UPPMAX and HPC2N
     - packages
-    - use the HPC peformance with Python
+    - use the HPC performance with Python

     **Not covered**